HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 The Pharmacy interactions are out of scope of this IG but are detailed in the NCPDP Implementation Guides (see the [NCPDP standards page](https://standards.ncpdp.org/Access-to-Standards.aspx) for more information).
 These interactions detail the use of the REMS specific messages within the NCPDP SCRIPT standard.
 Using the standard, the Pharmacy system is able to use standard messages to query the REMS Administrator though a REMS Pharmacy Intermediary.
 This intermediary forwards the messages to the correct REMS Administrator and returns reject codes if the medication cannot be dispensed.
 A successful message will provide dispense authorization for the Pharmacy to finally dispense the medication to the Patient.

 #### Sending the Medication to the Pharmacy
 The EHR **SHALL** send the medication to the Pharmacy using the standard NCPDP SCRIPT NewRx message.
 This message contains information about the Patient and the Medication being prescribed.
 For more details on the message please see the [NCPDP SCRIPT specification](https://standards.ncpdp.org/Access-to-Standards.aspx).
+Under current prescribing processes, the NCPDP SCRIPT NewRx message is sent from the EHR to an eScript intermediary and then is routed to the correct pharmacy as depicted in the figure above.

 The message also contains a tagged value called `AuthorizationNumber`.
 This value **SHALL** contain the REMS Case Number for the given Patient and Medication.
 This case number **SHOULD** have been previously retrieved from the REMS Administrator though the [$rems-etasu FHIR Operation described below](specification.html#out-of-band-etasu-check).
 If there is no case number available, the `AuthorizationNumber` can be omitted.